canonical/tdx/README.md

 >
 > - Attestation support is still under development.
 We plan to provide partial support in our upcoming release of **Ubuntu 26.04 LTS**.
 >
-> - For basic instructions on how to setup TDX, see https://github.com/canonical/tdx/issues/411#issuecomment-3459591350.
->
-> - You can continue to use this Tech Preview on **Ubuntu 25.04 and 24.04**, but they are no longer supported.
+> - Documentation for using TDX on Ubuntu can be found here:  https://ubuntu.com/server/docs/how-to/virtualisation/intel-tdx/

 ### Table of Contents:
 * [1.
 Introduction](#introduction)